Plan Your Visit

 If I have just one day to spend in Sedona, what should I do?

 In one day, you will get a taste of Sedona, and want to come back.
 In one day, you can see the beauty of the Red Rocks by stopping at the Chapel of the Holy Cross or Airport Mesa via Airport Road.
 A trolley Ride or a hike in Red Rock Country will show you the beauty of our vibrant city.
 In addition, there are numerous galleries, attractions and restaurants that you will want to see while you’re in town.
-The Seven Red Rock Canyons off Dry Creek Road, Red Rock Crossing and the scenic drives of 89A through Oak Creek Canyon and State Route 179 to I-17 are sure to be pleasing.
+Dry Creek Road, Red Rock Crossing and the scenic drives of 89A through Oak Creek Canyon and State Route 179 to I-17 are sure to be pleasing.
 Click here to learn more.

 When do the leaves get their fall colors?